 - you have a high uterine incision (classical caesarean).

-- you have other pregnancy complications that require a caesarean delivery.
+- you have other pregnancy complications that indicate a caesarean birth.

 A detailed discussion with an obstetrician in all these situations is important.